Chart Color Schemes

 Romsey performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Romsey has a network of 7 schools educating approximately 872 students, with typical Australian school conditions (ICSEA: 1018) offering balanced educational opportunities.
-The educational mix includes 6 primary and 1 K-12 school.
-Local school capacity is limited at 7.5 places per 100 residents compared to the regional average of 16.4, leading many families to travel for schooling.
+Romsey has a network of 7 schools educating approximately 872 students, with typical Australian school conditions (ICSEA: 1018) and balanced educational opportunities.
+The schools include 6 primary and 1 K-12 school.
+School capacity is limited at 7.6 places per 100 residents compared to the regional average of 16.4, leading many families to travel for schooling.
+Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education